adityap26/cse160/asgn1/README.md

 ## Sources Used

 - **CSE 160 Course Materials**: Video playlist, assignments, and course textbook
 - **ChatGPT**: Used for understanding WebGL concepts, debugging help, and code explanation

-"Used for understanding how triangle fans work for circle rendering" "Used for debugging coordinate transformation issues"
+  - Used for understanding how triangle fans work for circle rendering
+  - Used for debugging coordinate transformation issues